PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Indiana's Boating While Intoxicated Laws Apply to Kayaks

-A buddy received a BWI citation while floating the Blue River in a kayak with a cooler of beer.
-The conservation officer noted his erratic paddling and inability to maintain course.
-That riverside beer now cost him over $1,000 in fines and legal fees.
+A fishing buddy received a BWI citation while floating the Blue River with a cooler of beer.
+The officer observed his inability to maintain a straight course and slow reaction time when avoiding obstacles.
+Between fines, legal fees, and court costs, that day of floating cost him over $1,000.

 Boat Registration Requirements by State: How Indiana Compares